amar528/amar528.github.io/leetcode-75/README.md

 Base cases to exit are if room number is >=n or if the room is already visited 54ms beats 98%/22%

+### 547 - Number of Provinces
+keep a region count and visited set. let n be the length of the n * n matrix iterate city in range n, if city has not been visited, increment the region count and run dfs on the city. inside dfs, add the city to the visited set. iterate each neighbour in range n, if there is a connection at provinces[city][neighbour] == 1 AND the neighbour has not been visited, then call dfs on the neighbour finally return the region/province count

 ### BFS

 ### 1926 - Nearest Exit from Maze Entrance